All Episodes

 You know, this is a program exclusively devoted to the truth, a relentless, unstoppable pursuit of the truth.

-And I don't say this on a bragging, even though I can because it ain't bragging if you can do it.
+I'm not bragging, even though I can, because it ain't bragging if you can do it.

-I'm just pointing out I'm watching everywhere here.
+I'm just pointing out, I'm watching everywhere here.

-Other than that, this program and other similar programs on talk radio are the only place you can go to get the truth about what is happening here, what precipitated this, what caused it, and what the solutions are, and what happened yesterday in the bailout vote.
+Other than that, this program and other similar programs on Talk Radio are the only place you can go to get the truth about what is happening here, what precipitated this, what caused it, and what the solutions are, and what happened yesterday in the bailout vote.

 And that's why we're having fun.

-I am jazzed here to be able to provide the truth to people, which is what we always do, and it's such, you know, it's frustrating, but it's also comical to watch these so-called wizards of smart, the so-called elite media.
+And it's such, you know, it's frustrating, but it's also comical to watch these so-called wizards of smart, the so-called elite media.

 They're not elite in any way you would define it, except a superiorist attitude.

-They're not elite in social standing, they're not elite in income, they're not elite in job status, they're not elites, period.
+They're not elite in social standing, not elite in income, they're not elite in job status, they're not elites, period.

 But they are all on the same page, and they are all blinded.

-They have they have uh blinders on, they are not interested in truth.
+They are not interested in truth.

 Truth eludes them because they don't seek it.

-Now, let me, by the way, here's the phone number if you want to be on the program 800-282-2882 is the number.
+Let me, by the way, here's the phone number if you want to be on the program, 800-282-2882 is the number.

-Here's another reason why I'm I'm having fun.
+Here's another reason why I'm having fun.

 Conservatism.